jianwei-sun/gtfo/README.md

 Written by the Bionics Lab at UCLA.
 This library is currently under development!

 ## Third-party Libraries
 This project requires `Eigen` version `3.4.0`, `MuJoCo` version `2.3.1`, and `OSQP` version `0.6.2` as dependencies.
 Ensure that they are already installed on your computer.
-In addition, `osqp-cpp` and `abseil-cpp` are internal dependencies, which can be populated using the command below:
+If not, they are available in the `External` subdirectory as git submodules after updating:
 ```
 git submodule update --init --recursive
 ```